Is Rising Field Service Operations Cost Hurting Your Business? Here is How You Can Reduce It

 So, how do you schedule work orders for field service technicians?
 Is your scheduling practice up-to-date?

-Let’s take a simplistic example.
 Mark has a work order at 11:00 AM and another at 4:00 PM.
 As time cannot be compromised on either of the work orders, the scheduling manager must create new schedules that fit into Mark’s day plan.
 Don’t you think if the manager gets an exact detail of location and the ability to track and monitor the activity of the Mark, he could better arrange the timings.

 3. Move Away from Redundant, Paper-based Processes

 Information is collected from a variety of sources throughout the service delivery process.
 If you have hired people to collect and report the information, it is time to switch to automated methods of collecting a variety of information such as signatures, invoices, warranty and contracts, attendance and leaves of the employees and so on, so that your employees can work more efficiently.

 Review your entire field service management lifecycle and identify the processes that are redundant or extensively dependent on paper.
 Check the cost associated with the people managing those processes and then plan on automating those processes so that you can effectively minimize all the middlemen and associated cost.